RyanKruger1/senior-assement-mobile/README.md

 This repository is created to showcase the authors Mobile automation testing abilities.

 This repo consist of a Java mobile automation framework, powered by appium.
+The only mobile operating system being used is **Android**.

 Requirements:
+ - Java Installed
  - Appium to be installed
  - Android Studio
  - AVD Emulator device created